 But What If You’ve Already Signed Up?

-If you’ve already signed up to SurveyJunkies & you did so using details that you do indeed happen to use to sign into other websites then you should definitely go & change those details ASAP to prevent the people behind SurveyJunkies compromising your accounts.
+If you’ve already signed up to SurveyJunkies & you did so using details that you do indeed happen to use to sign in to other websites then you should definitely go & change those details ASAP to prevent the people behind SurveyJunkies compromising your accounts.

-So as an example if you signed up to SurveyJunkies using the same details that you use to sign into your email account, you should head to your email provider & change your password ASAP.
+So as an example if you signed up to SurveyJunkies using the same details that you use to sign in to your email account, you should head to your email provider & change your password ASAP.

 Also if you had already begun promoting SurveyJunkies to others then you should definitely go back through & delete any of the links you’ve shared & I would also advise now sharing this SurveyJunkies review so that the people you shared it with can learn how to protect their accounts too.